 All great outdoor parties have a bonfire.
 You can dig, assemble, or build your own fire pit for minimal cost, and it will likely become the centerpiece of your backyard.
 Some cities have restrictions on fire-pit sizes and whether they have to be enclosed or not, but don’t worry.
 No matter what your local ordinances say, you can likely find a pit that will fall within the guidelines.
 A fire pit is also a great place to make into an additional seating area for your guests.

 Nothing is quite as relaxing as the sound of running water.
 If you’re handy, you can make your own fountain out of a lawn ornament, old watering can, barrel, stones, and more.
 If you’re not a do-it-yourselfer, you can easily purchase a fountain that will add life and serenity to your yard.
 Fountains are magnificent for small yards because they don’t take up a lot of room, but also look great in the corner of a large yard.

 Hammocks are a great addition to any backyard, no matter the size.
+Healthline lists a multitude of benefits for laying in a hammock.
 If you have two trees that are close enough together, you can utilize them to hang your outdoor relaxation vessel.
 Some hammocks come with their own stands if you don’t have trees to support one.
 You can create a whole relaxation area around your hammock by adding an outdoor rug, end tables, lights, and more.
 The possibilities are pretty much endless.

 If you have the room, a great addition to any backyard is a walkway.
 You can use stones, brick pavers, wooden planks, or whatever material you have on hand to create a beautiful walkway through your yard.
 If you have a large yard, you can use the walkway to bridge two areas of the yard together.
 Use lighting, planters, or garden stakes along the path to make it your own.